39 Must-dos in beautiful Western North Carolina

 Gorges State Park is one of the best places to enjoy a day out in the Carolina wilderness.
 There are a number of trails here, the most famous being the hike to Rainbow Falls.
 The hike is just 1.5 miles out-and-back, although pretty steep for a good portion of the trail.
 If you are up for a good workout, you will be rewarded with an amazing adventure.
 The 150 foot waterfall is named as so for the rainbow which appears in the mist on a sunny afternoon.

 If you are up for a longer hike, you can continue on another half mile or so to see Turtleback Falls.
 Bearwallow is another beautiful trail, this one featuring a smaller waterfall and seasonal wildflowers.
 Other things to do at Gorges include picnicking, mountain biking, and trout fishing.
-Bonus: This state park has one of the most gorgeous visitor centers I’ve ever come across.
+Bonus: This state park is home to one of the most gorgeous visitor centers I’ve ever come across.

 Location: 976 Grassy Ridge Rd, Sapphire, NC 28774